-- The QA system in place may benefit from more specific measures such as anonymisation of the assessments (wherever possible), and having a rubric in place for the assessments to further ensure high quality standards. - Going forward, internal and external moderation processes should be more visible to ensure transparency. - In terms of the Admission Criteria, it would be beneficial to specify what are the criteria for EU applicants in line with Recognition of academic diplomas - Your Europe and The Lisbon Recognition Convention - ENIC-NARIC. - As the programme is delivered in Greek, with some materials delivered in English, it would be advisable to also include within the admission criteria the desirable knowledge/proficiency of "legal Greek". - Clear identification of KPIs (recruitment numbers, continuation, progression, awards, student satisfaction) to ensure a proper follow-up and monitoring of QA.
+- The QA system in place should ensure consistent anonymisation of the assessments (wherever possible), and benefit from having a rubric in place for the assessments to further ensure high quality standards. - Going forward, internal and external moderation processes should be more visible to ensure transparency. - In terms of the Admission Criteria, it would be beneficial to specify what the criteria are for EU applicants in line with Recognition of academic diplomas - Your Europe and The Lisbon Recognition Convention - ENIC-NARIC. - From a resourcing perspective, there is the need that the programme is made sustainable by ensuring appropriate staffing levels, so as to guarantee that QA processes are not impacted upon. - The EEC learned that there is currently no workload recognition for the supervision and marking of LLM dissertations, which is surprising given the scope of work/responsibility involved, including the need for second marking and the envisaged possibility for students to choose various types of dissertations (including researchand work-based dissertations).
+This can have an impact on QA as there is no incentive system in place for colleagues involved in the supervision and marking of LLM dissertations.